What Is the Paleo Lifestyle and Is It Right for You?

 - Refined vegetable oils

 For some people, eliminating all of these foods can be a challenge.
-If you are considering the Paleo diet, it's important to make sure that you are prepared to make major changes to your diet.
+If you are considering the Paleo lifestyle, it's important to make sure that you are prepared to make major changes to your diet.

 If all this seems overwhelming, you may consider reading about what is keto diet friendly to see if the foods allowed on keto would better fit your lifestyle.
-It's also important to talk to your doctor about the Paleo diet and whether it's right for you.
+It's also important to talk to your doctor about the Paleo lifestyle and whether it's right for you.

 Is Paleo Right For You?

-Although the Paleo diet calls for big changes to most people's eating habits, it also encourages healthy eating and a real focus on maintaining a healthy diet.
+Although the Paleo lifestyle calls for big changes to most people's eating habits, it also encourages healthy eating and a real focus on maintaining a healthy diet.
 Getting back to the basics of meat, fruits, and vegetables can bring with it clarity about the healthiest foods and unhealthiest foods in our modern diets.

 Even if you only give Paleo a try for a short while, it will certainly give you a new perspective on eating and nutrition.
 It's so important to be aware of what our bodies need to stay healthy - macronutrients and micronutrients.
 To stay in balance.